Utkarsh263/Ada/README.md

  - [x] Multistage Graph Algorithm
          - The Multistage Graph algorithm is used to find the shortest path in graphs with stages, where the vertices can be grouped into stages.
 It’s particularly useful in network routing, scheduling problems, and decision-making models where you need to move from one stage to the next.
        This algorithm works by dividing the graph into different stages, and finding the optimal path through these stages using dynamic programming.
+ - [x] Longest common subsequence
+ - [ ]  The LCS problem aims to find the longest subsequence common to two given sequences (not necessarily contiguous).Given two sequences X[0..m-1] and Y[0..n-1], find the length and the actual LCS that appears in both sequences in the same order, but not necessarily consecutively.
 - [x] N Queens
 - [ ] Place N queens on an N x N chessboard such that: